Say no to body odor this summer with our simple tips

 - Take a bath with warm water every day.
 Clean up areas that you don’t usually touch.
 In summers, you can always choose to shower twice a day.
-Use an antibacterial soap to kill every kind of bacteria sitting on your skin.
+Use an antibacterial soap to kill every kind of odor causing bacteria sitting on your skin.

 - Choose appropriate clothes for your body.
 Silk and nylon cause smell as they prevent sweat from evaporating.
 Go for cotton and airy fabrics in summers so that your body can breathe.

 - If you are consuming too much spicy and oil food, stop right now.
 For the sake of smelling food, cut down on your spice intake and drink as much water as possible.

 - Keep yourself under room temperature as much as you can.
 Do not walk under the sun unnecessarily.
 Sit in a room with air conditioning if you have an option too.

 Smell good to feel good.
 Take care of your body like it’s all you have.
 In case of excessive sweating, do go see a doctor and get a treatment done as soon as possible.